[ inside ]

 Finally, he uncrosses his arms, grins at Missy and says, “Well, I guess I picked the right spot to pull over and watch the launch.”

-Melissa, Krissy, and Spencer still excited after the successful launch and photo shoot, with Spencer looking down toward his “Florida” scene, with Columbia’s distinct after cloud hanging in the sky behind the rickety dock where Melissa had posed minutes earlier.
+EXHILARATING — Melissa, Krissy, and Spencer excited after the successful launch and photo shoot, Spencer looking at his “Florida” scene, now with Columbia’s distinct after cloud hanging in the sky behind the rickety dock where Melissa had posed minutes before.